 - Some experience of bibliographic database searching would be beneficial to get the most out of the workshop;

 - A first quick bibliographical search into your topic is strongly advised, in order to address possible problems during the workshop.

 Note that this workshop has some overlap with the first course session of the PhD course "Doing the (systematic) literature review".
 PhD candidates who have already followed that course should consider this workshop as a refresher of that session.

-- There are no preparatory assignments for this workshop, but in order to actively participate in the workshop you could have a look at the at the training and support portal of the University Library.
+There are no other preparatory assignments for this workshop, but in order to actively participate in the workshop you could have a look at the at the training and support portal of the University Library (EUR participants only).
 There you can choose relevant e-modules covering the whole research cycle.